tc39/proposal-smart-pipelines/readme.md

 cases.
 However, the authors of this proposal believe that the smart pipe operator may be the best choice.
 [TO DO]

-## Previous draft appendices
+## Term rewriting

 <details open>

-[TO DO: Rewrite everything in this section]

-### Old semantic section
-[TO DO: Rewrite this section to the conventions of the ECMAScript specification.]

-A pipe expression’s semantics are:
-1. The head is evaluated into the topic’s value; call this `topicValue`.
-2. [The body is tested for its type][smart body syntax]: Is it in bare style (as a bare function or a bare constructor), is it in topical style, or is it an invalid body?

-  * If the body is a bare function (such as `f` and `M.f`):
-    1. The body is evaluated (in the current lexical context); call this value the `bodyFunction`.
-    2. The entire pipeline’s value is `bodyFunction(topicValue)`.

-  * If the body is a bare constructor (such as `new C` and `new M.C`):
-    1. The portion of the body after `new` is evaluated (in the current lexical context); call this value the `BodyConstructor`.
-    2. The entire pipeline’s value is `new BodyConstructor(topicValue)`.

-  * If the body is in topical style (such as `f(#, n)`, `o[s][#]`, `# + n`, and `#.p`):
-    1. An inner lexical context is entered.
-    2. Within this inner context, `topicValue` is bound to a variable.
-    3. Within this inner context, with the variable binding to `topicValue`, the body is evaluated; call the resulting value `bodyValue`.
-    4. The entire pipeline’s value is `bodyValue`.

-  * Otherwise, if the body is an invalid body (such as `f()`, `f(n)`, `o[s]`, `+ n`, and `n`), then throw a syntax error explaining that the pipeline’s topic reference is missing from its body.

 ### Term rewriting topical style
-Pipe bodies in topical style can be further explained with a nested `do` expression.
+Pipe bodies in topical style can be rewritten into a nested `do` expression.
 There are two ways to illustrate this equivalency.
 The first way is to [replace each pipe expression’s topic references with an autogenerated variable][term rewriting with autogenerated variables], which must be guaranteed to be [lexically hygienic][] and to not conflict with other variables.
 The alternative way is to [use two variables – the topic reference `#` and a single dummy variable][term rewriting with single dummy variable] – which also preserves [lexical hygiene][lexically hygienic].

 #### Term rewriting with autogenerated variables
 The first way to illustrate the operator’s semantics is to replace each pipe